Kim Bobo, Executive Director

 Policy and Campaigns Director

-Benjamin has over ten years of policy experience with a focus on health, international, and environmental issues.
-He spent a year organizing health care clinicians across Virginia to engage the General Assembly in Richmond.
-Prior to that, Benjamin was the Executive Director of a non-profit focused on Medicaid policy in Oregon.
+Benjamin began leading VICPP’s advocacy work in 2018.
+He has over ten years of policy experience with a focus on the environment, health, and international issues.
+Prior to joining VICPP, Benjamin organized health care clinicians across Virginia to advocate on how climate changes health.
+Before moving to Virginia in 2017, Benjamin was the Executive Director of a non-profit focused on Medicaid policy in Oregon.
 Benjamin holds an M.B.A. and an M.A. in International Environmental Policy, both from American University in Washington, DC, a B.A. in Latin American Studies from the University of Washington and a B.A. in Spanish from the University of Vermont.
 Benjamin speaks Spanish and Portuguese.
-In his free time, he enjoys exploring Virginia with his family.
+In his free time, he enjoys exploring Virginia with his family. firstname.lastname@example.org

-Dora spearheads VICPP’s Health Care Hope campaign that works to ensure the widest implementation of Medicaid expansion in Virginia.
-She is an author, documentary photographer, and founder of the AWARE Project advocating for women’s and human rights.
+Dora is an author, documentary photographer, and founder of the AWARE Project advocating for women’s and human rights.
 Dora brings more than 20 years of communications, public policy, and advocacy experience and loves getting behind a camera lens to document life and human interest stories, using visual art as a catalyst for advocacy.
 Dora has a B.A. in Journalism and Documentary Photography, a Master in Public Administration, and she studied International Law and Human Rights.
 She received a Certificate in Theology and Ministry from the Princeton Theological Seminary.
 Named one of Leadership Prince Williams’ “40 Under 40” in 2014, Dora was a leading Neighborhood Team Leader and Regional Digital Director for President Obama’s 2012 reelection campaign.
 She is a Harlem native and daughter of Indo-Caribbean immigrants from Trinidad. email@example.com

-Roberta is an Emmy Award-winning journalist, educator, and communications professional.
+Roberta is an Emmy Award-winning journalist, educator and communications professional.
 For two decades, she produced stories around the world for NBC, CBS, and ABC Network News on human rights, business, politics, and social justice issues.
-Roberta brought her journalism and PR skills to Richmond, Virginia, in 2006 to serve as Associate Dean for External Relations at the University of Richmond School of Law.
-Roberta teaches ESL for a Congolese family for the International Rescue Committee and serves on the advisory board of the Peace Project.
-She also served on the board of the Weinstein Jewish Community Center for five years.
-She is a member of the choir at Temple Beth-El and the First African Baptist Church.
-Roberta holds a M.P.A. degree from Harvard University Kennedy School and a B.S. from Georgetown University School of Foreign Service.
+Roberta brought her journalism and PR skills to Richmond, Virginia in 2006 to serve as Associate Dean for External Relations at the University of Richmond School of Law.
+She teaches English to a Congolese family for the International Rescue Committee and serves on the advisory board of the Peace Project.
+Roberta is a former board member of the Weinstein Jewish Community Center and she sings in the choirs at Temple Beth-El and the First African Baptist Church.
+Roberta holds an M.P.A.
+(Master of Public Administration) degree from Harvard University Kennedy School and a B.S. from Georgetown University School of Foreign Service.
 She was awarded a one-year, mid-career Knight Professional Journalism Fellowship at Stanford University. firstname.lastname@example.org

 Economic Justice Program Manager